tleyden/tleyden.github.io/source/_posts/2014-05-22-configure-emacs-as-a-go-editor-from-scratch.markdown

 The basic autocomplete installed is not as "go aware" as it should be.
 The go-autocomplete (aka [nsf/gocode](https://github.com/nsf/gocode/)) package fixes that.

-Install melpa auto-complete via `M-x package-install` followed by `go-autocomplete`
+Install the melpa package via `M-x package-install` followed by `go-autocomplete`

 Add the following to your `~/.emacs.d/init.el` file: